 Celestial Defense of Atlanta Georgia is a highly skilled and experienced provider of expert consultant computer security and computer forensic services involving:

-To speak with one of our government contract consultants to learn how we can help you send us an email or call 770-777-2090.
+To speak with one of our government contract consultants to learn how we can help you click below or call 770-777-2090.

 Under all versions of the DFARS rules contractors are required to provide adequate security to safeguard the covered data.
 The security systems and controls, that are used by the contractor to adequately safeguard covered data, are required to meet certain minimum standards that are prescribed by the contract clauses.